 1. It isn't about the substance.
 We don't talk about addictive dice.

 “The Natural History of Chipping” (the American Journal of Psychiatry) reported a study of 54 long-term heroin users who did what's called "chipping."
 According to Norman Zinberg, then clinical professor of psychiatry at Harvard, these users had regularly injected the drug (for up to 23 years in one case) but never became addicted.
 The explanation: “They had purposefully developed social rituals and ways of using it that permitted stable, controlled use of heroin.”
 This debunked the myth that heroin was the most addictive drug.
-As Howard Shaffer, an associate professor of psychology in the department of psychiatry and director of the division on addictions at Harvard Medical School says, “We don’t talk about addictive dice.”
-He has studied addicts and compulsive gamblers for year.
+As Howard Shaffer, an associate professor of psychology in the department of psychiatry and director of the division on addictions at

 2. The release of dopamine at the nucleus accumbens is the end reward of all addictive substances.